Pakistan - Legal

 3. Name beneficiaries considering Islamic inheritance rules.

-4. Appoint a trustworthy executor.
+4. Appoint a trustworthy executor (Wasi).

-6. Registration is optional but recommended.
+7. Registration is optional but recommended for added validity.

 Frequently Asked Questions